aosabook/500lines/data-store/chapter.md

 ``BinaryTree`` nodes are created with an associated key and value, and left and right children.
-Those associates never change.
+Those associations never change.
 Updating a key/value pair involves creating new nodes from the inserted/modified/deleted leaf node all the way back up to the new root.
 Internally,
-a node's private attributes mutate to remember where its data was written (writing a node as part of a commit).
+a node's private attributes mutate to remember where its data were written
+(writing happens during the commit process).

 Update functions return a new root node, and the old root is garbage collected if it's no longer referenced